BardezAnAvatar/BGEE-Thalantyr-Ex/mod-thalantyr-ex/readme.md

 ### Koveras' Ring of Protection
 Ever since I "authored" the BGT mod, I felt this pull towards Koveras' ring of protection.
 It felt like an item that should have a story to itself, not just a basic clone of a +1 Ring of Protection.
-It felt like an item that you should be able to keep as a trophy, a momento or other and I always felt it was bogus that this never had anything done with it, but the _golden pantaloons_ were.
-After checking Github for this item in the BGT repo (not there), and my HDDs from 20-ish years ago, I wanted to put it back in.
+It felt like an item that you should be able to keep as a trophy, a momento or other and I always felt it was bogus that this never had anything done with it, but the _golden pantaloons_ did have a C-plot.
+After checking Github for this item in the BGT repo (not there), and my HDDs from 20-ish years ago (still there), I wanted to put it back in.

 This component has two sub-components; both will replace the Ring of Princes flavor text with a description matching in-game events.
 One will have Koveras offer you a cursed ring, the other will leave the interaction as-is.
 Both paths will have an upgrade to the +2 ring of protection.

 ##### Statistics
 The +1 ring is updated to also grant +5 hp.